The Fluffiest Gluten Free Bread Recipe (No Yeast!)

 This recipe relies on aluminum-free baking powder to get its rise.

-How do you store leftover bread with no yeast?
+How do I store leftover bread without yeast?

 Store the bread in an airtight container.
 I recommend slicing and freezing the bread if you don’t use it all within two days.
 Gluten free baked goods tend to spoil quickly.
 I freeze my bread in a freezer bag with wax paper between each slice.